Thai Long Bean Salad Recipe (Som Tum Tua)

 • Crush the garlic and dried chilies with a mortar and pestle.

-• Add the long beans, pounding until they start to burst open so they can soak up the dressing.
+• Add the long beans, pounding gently until they start to burst open so they can soak up the dressing.

 • Mix in the fish sauce, fermented fish sauce, tamarind paste, and palm sugar.
 Pound until palm sugar is completely dissolved.